plattr30/fastapi-tdd-docker/README.md

 # fastapi-tdd-docker
-This code was created whilst undertaking the testdriven.io course "Test-Driven Development with FastAPI and Docker "
+This code was created whilst undertaking the testdriven.io course Test-Driven Development with FastAPI and Docker